Calvinism vs Arminianism - Part 3

-My two previous letters seemed to encourage debate from those exploiting a Calvinist or Armenian position, to answer the question of eternal security.
-In correspondence, I was categorized in one camp or the other though I don’t agree with either view.
-Both positions seem to create tension with God’s relationship to humanity, and his character.
-The seven basic tenets behind each appear to be statements that contradict their presuppositions, including the words of both Jesus and God.
-While appearing to support free will they tend to confine it with limitations that invalidate any honest value.
-This might be expected when spiritual doctrine is controlled, by powerful religious institutions.
-Sadly, both achieved little more than replacing one religion with another and did more to inspire cynicism than anything else.
+My two previous letters seemed to encourage debate from those exploiting a Calvinist or Armenian position, to question the matter of eternal security.
+I was categorised in one camp or the other—as it happens, I disagree with the theology of both doctrines.
+Both positions create tension with God’s word and his character.
+There are seven basic tenets in each—when combined, they contradict their presuppositions, including the words of Jesus and God.
+While purporting to support free will, they confine it to incoherent limitations that invalidate the possibility and raise questions of God’s righteousness.
+Sadly, both achieved little more than replacing one religion with another and do more to inspire cynicism and doubt than anything else.

-Below are the six essential tenets of Calvin and Armenian doctrine with my response in Red:
+Below are the seven essential tenets of Calvin and Armenian doctrine, with my response in Italics:

 God's Sovereignty

 1. Calvinism: In Calvinist thinking, God's sovereignty is unconditional, unlimited, and absolute.
 All things are predetermined by the good pleasure of God's will.
-God foreknew because of his planning(There is no such thing as free will under Calvinist doctrine, everything is predetermined, planned, and controlled by God.
+God foreknew because of his planning.
+There is no such thing as free will under Calvinist doctrine; everything is predetermined, planned, and controlled by God.
 Humanity doesn’t have a choice about life or salvation because God’s plan has already decided who will be saved.
-This statement alone challenges the reality of free will by suggesting that Jesus Christ, sent by God, was born, lived, died, and rose, only for those he had already decided to save.
-I would suggest this view compromises any truth in what the Bible has to say about the character of God).
+This statement alone challenges the reality of free will by suggesting that Jesus Christ, sent by God, was born, lived, died, and rose, only for those God had already decided to save.
+I would suggest this view compromises any truth the Bible has to say about the character of God.

 2. Arminianism: To the Arminian, God is sovereign, but has limited his control in correspondence with man's freedom and response.
 God's decrees (what he decides) are associated with his foreknowledge of man's response.
-(I Agree that election, justification and sealing stem from God’s foreknowledge of man’s response.
+I agree—that election, justification and sealing stem from God’s foreknowledge of man’s response.
 However, in scripture, this response is to Christ's redemptive work on the cross.
 Armenian doctrine suggests this initial response and born-again experience is not secure, it’s conditional and judged on our perseverance as illustrated in No14.
-Thus, justification and sealing are not secure and this alone contradicts the entire New Testament narrative.
-Unfortunately, Armenians do not consider the foreknowledge of God when proposing the possibility of falling away and thus fail to see that foreknowledge ensures the possibility will never happen.
-The Bible speaks of justification and sealing in Christ occurring from the moment we are “born again” (born of the holy spirit), not later as a result of our perseverance.
-The Armenian view does not reconcile perseverance within the process of sanctification, and thus falls into the same error as those who preach conditional salvation today).
+Thus, justification and sealing are not secure, contradicting the entire New Testament narrative.
+Unfortunately, Armenians do not consider the foreknowledge of God when proposing the possibility of falling away and thus fail to see that foreknowledge of those he justifies ensures the possibility will never happen.
+The Bible speaks of justification and sealing in Christ—from the moment we are “born again” (born of the holy spirit), not the result of our perseverance.
+The Armenian view does not reconcile perseverance with the process of sanctification, and thus falls into the same error as those who preach conditional salvation today.

 Man's Depravity

-4. Arminianism: With regard to depravity, that people are depraved and corrupt, but they are able to provide the decisive impulse to trust God with the general divine assistance or call that God gives to all humanity.
-(I agree that God gave everyone the freedom to believe, accept, and receive the redemptive work of the cross.
-Salvation is justification, and sealing in Christ, and begins with our decision to believe in faith, but sanctification takes the rest of our lives.
-Unfortunately, there are those who refer to sanctification as a “continuous or conditional salvation” which is compelling until you consider what is meant by the condition referred to.
+4. Arminianism: Concerning depravity, that people are depraved and corrupt, but they can provide the decisive impulse to trust God with the general divine assistance or call that God gives to all humanity.
+I agree—God gave everyone the freedom to believe, accept, reject or receive the redemptive work of the cross.
+Salvation is justification and sealing in Christ, and begins with our decision to believe in faith, but sanctification takes the rest of our lives.
+Unfortunately, some refer to sanctification as a “continuous or conditional salvation”, which is compelling until you consider what is meant by the condition referred to.
 Many Christians today agree with the Armenian view of conditional salvation through perseverance; however, this view creates an ever-increasing disharmony across the entire canon, because the texts used to support this view are applied incorrectly.
-Examples might be when referring to texts about, being saved, or continuously being saved, falling away, or persevering.
-The context in all these passages is sanctification not justification.
-Those supporting conditional salvation do not appear to accept that justification and sealing, are one-time events, with no suggestion of future removal by God, or the actions of those to whom it has been given.
-All born again believers are continuously being saved (sanctified), and generally through trials, hardship, pain and suffering).
+Examples might be when referring to texts about being saved, or continuously being saved, falling away, or persevering.
+The context in all these passages is sanctification, not justification.
+Those supporting conditional salvation do not appear to accept that justification and sealing are one-time events, with no suggestion of future removal by God or the actions of those to whom it has been given.
+All born-again believers are continuously being saved (sanctified), and generally through trials, hardship, pain and suffering.

 Election